compwiz32/website/content/posts/2022/Get-CIMInstance -vs-Get-WMIObject.md

 slug: get-ciminstance-vs-get-wmiobject
 ---

-CALLOUT:
-I wrote this article for the [IPSwitch website](https://www.ipswitch.com/blog/get-ciminstance-vs-get-wmiobject-whats-the-difference) in Oct 2019.
+> I wrote this article for the [IPSwitch website](https://www.ipswitch.com/blog/get-ciminstance-vs-get-wmiobject-whats-the-difference) in Oct 2019.
 I am posting it here for archival purposes.
 I have reformatted it for readability and grammar.

 PowerShell provides two similar management interfaces for accessing data on a computer: WMI and CIM.